aminramlan/Space-Launches/README.md

 # Space Launches

-Hello, my name is Amin and this is my first ever attempt at creating an R Shiny application, which you can access [here](https://aminramlan.shinyapps.io/Space_Launches/).
+Hello, my name is Amin and this is my first ever attempt at creating an R Shiny application.

-The app enables the user to gain information about a few things including:
+The deployed application can be accessed [here](https://aminramlan.shinyapps.io/Space_Launches/), and it enables the user to gain information about a few things including:

 - Space launch activities around the world in all countries between 1957 and 2018
 - Space launches in specific countries or space agencies involved.